thma/fmek/README.md

 # fmek

 Emulating a JEE 7 container with SpringBoot.

-> "The Fmeks are a diminutive sapient species native to the planet Fmoo, they are the sworn enemies of the Arquillians."
--- [aliens.wikia]

-**why?**
 -  unit testing of JEE components
 -  Providing a lightweight JEE 7 runtime container based on SpringBoot
 -  Developing Spring application with minimal code dependencies on Spring

+> "The Fmeks are a diminutive sapient species native to the planet Fmoo, they are the sworn enemies of the Arquillians."
+-- [aliens.wikia]

 ## Supported Features: